gekkota-os/SDK/bootstrap App/example/social_distancing-eurecam/README.md

 If not all the required images are present, the application is entering in `error` state and displays an error message `Error loading images`, with a white background.

 ## Motion sensor configuration
 Install the motion sensor as preconised by the `Eurecam` manufacturer.
 Ensure that the `COMPTIPIX 3D` motion sensor is running, available in your local network.
 Connect to its Web server, and in the menu `Occupancy` of the `Settings` pane, set the max. threshold of number of people authorized to enter in the room at the same time.
 Qeedji does not bring support on the `COMPTIPIX 3D` motion sensor configuration.
+Check that the `COMPTIPIX 3D` motion sensor has a recent software version (V1.8 or above).

 ## Qeedji device configuration
 Set the IP address of the `COMPTIPIX 3D` motion sensor camera (for example: `192.168.0.100`) as `field1` variable value of your Qeedji device.